brightspot/react-examples/marked-text/README.md

 <p>The <b><i>quick</i> <u>brown</u> fox </b>jumps over the <b><i>lazy</i> dog</b>.</p>
 ```

-Additionally, by providing a unified and customizable interface for traversing and transforming Marked Text, this function can simplify the integration of Marked Text with React or any other front-end library or framework.
+Additionally, by providing a unified and customizable interface for traversing and transforming Marked Text, the `markedTextTraversal` function can simplify the integration of Marked Text with React or any other front-end library or framework.

 ## Troubleshooting